Arcticsx/SARP/README.md

 ## Features

 - **Multiple AI Providers**: Works with OpenAI, Anthropic Claude, Deepseek and local Ollama models
-- **Persistent Sessions**: Conversations are saved and can be resumed later
+- **Persistent Sessions**: Conversations are saved locally and can be resumed later
 - **Custom Personalities**: Create and select different character personas
 - **Memory Management**: Automatic conversation trimming and summarization
-- **MongoDB Storage**: Session persistence using MongoDB

 ## Requirements

 - Python 3.11+ (tested on 3.13)
 - Node.js 18+ and npm
-- MongoDB (for session persistence)
 - API key for your chosen provider (OpenAI, Anthropic, or an Ollama-compatible provider)

 ## Quick Start